In a nutshell

 - Go on excursions such as to the Harry Potter film studios, see a musical or visit Stonehenge.
 In this article, you’ll find the 11 best activities in London.

-Do you have any tips for a perfect weekend in London?
+Do you have any extra tips for a perfect weekend in London?

-This was our London 3-day plan.
-Have you already spent a weekend in the metropolis?
-Do you have another tip that we should not leave unmentioned?
-Feel free to tell us more in the comments, we’d love to hear from you!
+That was our itinerary for 3 perfect days in London.
+Have you already spent a weekend in the city?
+Do you have any insider tips we shouldn’t miss?
+Tell us in the comments — we’d love to hear from you!